Subnetwork Constraints for Tighter Upper Bounds and Exact Solution of the Clique Partitioning Problem: Branch and Bound

 \section{Branch and Bound}

 Here we describe how to use the method proposed in the previous section inside a general branch-and-bound technique to solve CPP.
-In each step of branch and bound, we select an edge of the network and \textit{fix} it, i.e., consider two possibilities: 1) This edge is \textit{included}, i.e., lays within some cluster, so its weight is included in the total sum of quality function.
-So, two nodes that it connects belong to the same cluster in the final partition.
-2) This edge is \textit{excluded}, i.e., it connects nodes belonging to different clusters in the final partition, and so its weight is not included in the quality function score.
-In each of these two cases, we recalculate the estimate of what the quality function score could be, and if the upper bound is equal or smaller than the value achieved by some already known feasible solution, then the case cannot lead to a better solution, so it is fathomed.
+In each step of branch and bound, we select an edge of the network and \textit{fix} it, i.e., consider two possibilities: 1) This edge is \textit{included}, i.e., lays within some cluster, so its weight is included in the total sum of the objective function.
+So, the two nodes that it connects belong to the same cluster in the final partition.
+2) This edge is \textit{excluded}, i.e., it connects nodes belonging to different clusters in the final partition, and so its weight is not included in the objective function score.
+In each of these two cases, we recalculate the estimate of what the objective function score could be, and if the upper bound is equal to or smaller than the value achieved by some already known feasible solution, then the case cannot lead to a better solution, so it is fathomed.
 Then, for each case that is not fathomed, the same steps are repeated recursively.
 This procedure creates a binary search tree that is being traversed depth-first.

 There are a few things we need to consider at each step.
-First, we need to make sure that constraints imposed by edge inclusion or exclusion are not contradictory.
-That means we need to propagate transitivity condition: if edges between $a$ and $b$, and $b$ and $c$ are included, then the edge between $a$ and $c$ must be included too; and if edge $(a,b)$ is included and edge $(b,c)$ is excluded, then edge $(a,c)$ must be excluded.
+First, we must ensure that constraints imposed by edge inclusion or exclusion are not contradictory.
+That means we need to propagate transitivity condition: if edges between $a$ and $b$, and $b$ and $c$ are included, then the edge between $a$ and $c$ must be included too; and if edge $\{a,b\}$ is included and edge $\{b,c\}$ is excluded, then edge $\{a,c\}$ must be excluded.
 To ensure this, we use the following algorithm.

-The time complexity of this algorithm is $O(n^2)$, where $n=|V|$ is the number of nodes in $G$ because the number of all possible edges between sets $A, B, X, Y$ is not greater than the total number of edges, which is $n(n-1)/2$.
-However, in practice, in many cases, we do not need to fix many edges, so sets $A, B, X, Y$ are small, and this algorithm runs in linear time.
+The correctness of this algorithm follows from the observation that when the transitivity condition is satisfied, nodes connected by included edges form cliques, and every node is connected to all nodes in such a clique via the same type of edges (included, excluded, or non-fixed).
+Fixing edge $\{a, b\}$ may break this property, and Algorithm~\ref{Alg:Transitivity} restores it.
+The time complexity of this algorithm is $O(n^2)$, where $n=\lvert V \rvert$ is the number of nodes in $G$ because the number of all possible edges between sets $A, B, X, Y$ is not greater than the total number of edges, which is $n(n-1)/2$.
+However, in practice, in many cases, we do not need to fix many edges, so sets $A, B, X, Y$ are small enough so that their sizes could be considered constant, as well as the number of edges between them, then the complexity of the algorithm is dominated by the first loop over all nodes, and thus this algorithm runs in linear time $O(n)$.